Today's Thursday • 11 mins read

 If you’re already in a malignant narcissist’s web, you have to act fast to survive.

 They can hurt anyone, from the weak and helpless to the rich and powerful.
-They can ruin your life forever.
+Once they make up their mind, they can viciously abuse and torture almost anyone without fearing the consequences.

 1. Extreme Entitlement